kcarnold/cs344/content/exams.md

     - `mc` means "multiple choice".
 Other types include `sa` (short answer), `tf` (true/false), or other.
   - In each directory, make a `README.md` file that contains the question.
   - In each directory, make an `answer.md` file that contains the answer, and an explanation of why the answer is correct.
+  - In each directory, make a `SLO.md` that contains the learning objective(s) that the question is testing.
+You can generally copy and paste these from the unit's Objectives section on the website.
-- Stage 2:
+- Stage 2: Reviewing Questions
+  - Each student makes two revisions to questions written by other students.
+  - Make your edits in a branch, then make a pull request to merge your branch into `main`.
+- Stage 3:
   - Each student picks a stratified random set of questions

 ## References